2022 Food Tour of Japan in Autumn

 This tour takes you away from Japan’s main island and its busy cities to explore the island of Kyushu – Japan’s friendly western island famous for its temperate climate, laid-back rhythm, multicultural heritage and fantastic food.

-The Food & Autumn Colours Tour of Kyushu, Japan is one of our most popular tours.
-This 13-day tour takes you on a gastronomic adventure through the Japanese island of Kyushu, fast-becoming Japan’s favourite foodie destination for its fresh organic produce and culinary innovation.
+The 2022 Food Tour of Japan in Autumn is one of our most popular tour packages.
+This 14-day tour takes you on a gastronomic adventure through the Japanese island of Kyushu, fast-becoming Japan’s favourite foodie destination for its fresh organic produce and culinary innovation.

 You will visit local makers of fine soy sauce and green tea, as well as experience traditional haute-cuisine at a Michelin-starred restaurant.
 Sophisticated fusion food is offered at a modern Japanese restaurant, and hearty local fare dished up by night-time yatai street vendors.

-A visit to Kyushu in autumn offers access to rich ceramic traditions, spectacular castles, and stunning natural environment ablaze in the colours of autumn.
-A fantastic time to learn about Japan’s history and culture though the lens of its food.
+A visit to Kyushu in fall offers access to rich ceramic traditions, spectacular castles, and stunning natural environment ablaze in the colours of fall foliage.
+A fantastic culinary vacation to learn about Japan’s history and culture through the lens of its food.
 The influence of Kyushu's long-standing connections with European and Asian traders will also be apparent in the food.

-The 2021 Food & Autumn Colours Tour of Kyushu, Japan is perfect for those who like the outdoors and exploring by foot, for travellers keen to discover the Japan that lies beyond the big cities, and for both first-time and repeat visitors seeking a comprehensive introduction to the world of washoku – Japan’s famous UNESCO-listed food.
+The 2022 Food Tour of Japan in Autumn is perfect for travellers keen to discover Japan that lies beyond the big cities, and for both first-time and repeat visitors seeking a comprehensive introduction to the world of washoku – Japan’s famous UNESCO-listed food.

 The tour starts and ends in Kyushu Island.
 We highly recommend you spend a few more days of your own before or after the group tour to discover endless attractions of Japan in other areas especially if you are the first-time visitors to this country.
 Journey to the East will be delighted to plan your private itinerary and provide information to suit your interests.